 Breast Lift for Sagging Breasts

 There are three options for breast lift surgery to correct sagging breasts.
 A breast lift (nipple lift) that does not include additional volume changes.
 This is known as a mastopexy procedure.
-You could also pursue a breast lift that includes increased volume via use of a breast prosthesis (breast implant).
+You could also pursue a breast lift that includes increased volume via the use of a breast prosthesis (breast implant).
 This is known as a mastopexy augmentation (combined breast uplift with breast implants).
-Finally a breast lift that is combined with a reduction of breast tissues – a breast reduction.
+Finally, a breast lift that is combined with a reduction of breast tissues – a breast reduction.
 This is officially known as a reduction mammoplasty.

-Surgery Options: Breast lift or Breast Reduction?
+Surgery Options: Breast Lift or Breast Reduction?

 Choosing between a breast lift, a breast lift with implants, or a breast reduction can be difficult to decide.
 This is something that will be covered in your consultation with your plastic surgeon.
-However there are some ways you can tell at home, whether you need a breast lift or breast reduction.
+However, there are some ways you can tell at home, whether you need a breast lift or breast reduction.

 Breast Lift for Ptosis